sferrante/HiggsClassifier/README.md

 This repo uses a toy-but-realistic setup: simulated **Z → b b̄** events (plus background), converted into a fixed set of kinematic features and used for classification.

-The goal here is not “state of the art,” but **understanding modern ML behavior** (generalization curves, double descent, scaling trends) in a concrete scientific dataset.
+The goal is to understand some modern ML behavior (generalization curves, double descent, scaling trends) in a concrete scientific dataset.

 ---